The Rite | |

 The film made $14.8 million from 2,985 theaters in its opening weekend, beating fellow newcomer The Mechanic and topping the box office.[30]
 It fell 62% to $5.6 million in its second weekend, finishing sixth, and made $3.3 million in its third weekend, dropping to 11th.[31]

-On Rotten Tomatoes, 21% of 173 reviews are positive, with an average rating of 4.3/10.
-The site's critics consensus reads: "Anthony Hopkins is as excellent as ever, but he's no match for The Rite 's dawdling pace and lack of chills -- or Colin O'Donoghue's tentative performance in the leading role."[32]
-As per Metacritic, the film has received "generally unfavorable" reviews, with a weighted average score of 33/100 based on 38 critics' ratings.[33]
+On the review aggregator website Rotten Tomatoes, 21% of 173 critics' reviews are positive, with an average rating of 4.3/10.
+The website's consensus reads: "Anthony Hopkins is as excellent as ever, but he's no match for The Rite 's dawdling pace and lack of chills -- or Colin O'Donoghue's tentative performance in the leading role."[32]
+Metacritic, which uses a weighted average, assigned the film a score of 33 out of 100, based on 38 critics, indicating "generally unfavorable" reviews.[33]
 Audiences polled by CinemaScore gave the film an average grade of "B" on an A+ to F scale.[34]

 Roger Ebert of the Chicago Sun-Times gave the film three out of four stars and said, "I admire The Rite because while it delivers what I suppose should be called horror, it is atmospheric, its cinematography is eerie and evocative, and the actors enrich it."[35]